-My name is Jan Jasinski, I'm a 23 year old Polish/Canadian from Gatineau, Canada.
-Currently, I am a First Officer onboard the Pilatus PC-12 and a freelance aviation photographer.
-My education background consists of a degree in Aviation Management as well as graphic design.
+My name is Jan Jasinski, I'm a 24 year old Polish/Canadian from Gatineau, Canada.
+Currently I am a Pilatus PC-12 pilot and freelance aviation & landscape photographer.

 My photography journey commenced at the age of 11, having self-taught myself while experimenting for countless of hours with a Fujifilm F70EXR camera.
 With an enormous passion and desire to learn, I committed to spending time on the internet where I would gather information with regards to all things camera and software related.
 My fascination for photography was so immense, that I would even bother strangers in public to let me use their DSLR's.
 Frequent visits to the local camera shop would also cause some frustration from the salesmen who noticed I never purchased anything...
 However, by the time I owned my first DSLR, I was fully aware of its operation.
 Apart from experimenting with camera's, I believe it was very important that I observed other photographers and accepted their advice.

 Aviation being my biggest passion, I was quickly inspired by Kavin Kowsari and Jørgen Syversen.
 To me, they are to this day true legends in aviation photography.
 I admired their work greatly, and aspired to someday reach their level of perfection.
 For several years, I tried relentlessly to replicate the flawlessness behind their color rendition and creativity, but to no avail.
 Nevertheless, I persevered with the hope of one day attaining my goal.
 By the age of 14, I was selling images, with my first publications appearing soon after.